CForth for STM32G431, STM32G441 and STM32F042

 Firmware "CForth-F042LQFP-motor.hex" for 32pin LQFP Veroboard compatible PCB, SysClock = 48MHz.

 Kernel Ops for SPI, stepper motor and PWM1 included.
 PWM2 not implemented.
-USART can operate as terminal or as serial I/O
+USART can operate as terminal or serial I/O

 Firmware "CForth-F042-motor.hex" for 20pin TSSOP Veroboard compatible PCB, SysClock = 48MHz.

 Kernel Ops for SPI, stepper motor and PWM1 included.
 PWM2 not implemented.
-USART can operate as terminal or as serial I/O
+USART can operate as terminal or serial I/O

 Firmware "CForth-F042LQFP-midi.hex" for 32pin LQFP Veroboard compatible PCB, SysClock = 48MHz.